UPDATE: August 22, 2019

 What is EPA Proposing?

-Nothing -- EPA is has proposed to take no new action at this time (Summer 2018).
+Nothing -- EPA finalized a plan to do nothing in summer 2019.
 The agency has reviewed other federal programs that impact storage and release of hazardous substances.
 It has also reviewed records of some of the spills that occur nationwide each year.
 The agency claims that not enough uncontrolled releases into water occur each year to justify a new regulation.
 The agency also claims that existing programs are solving the problem.

 What is Wrong with the Proposal?